dmp1ce/daveparrish.net/posts/2020-09-04-How-I-Mine-Bitcoin-Testnet.markdown

 # Conclusion

 That was everything I needed to get coins mined on Bitcoin Testnet.
-I hope you found my write-up helpful and happy hashing! ⛏
+I hope you found my write-up helpful.
+Happy hashing! ⛏